 There does not seem to be an end to the strange things that Silicon Valley’s elite are willing to do to acquire immortality.
-These include cell injections, brain implants and magnetic chairs.
+These include cell injections, brain implants, and magnetic chairs.
 Humans have been trying to attain immortality from way back.
 Up to date, it has not been possible to fight the deterioration which comes with age.

 Humans have been obsessed with living forever for a long time.
 Many who shared the quest for immortality failed.
 However, they still think the dream of eternity is still alive.
-Many people today cannot help but wonder if the key to immortality lies in the ever growing pool of human knowledge.
+Many people today cannot help but wonder if the key to immortality lies in the ever-growing pool of human knowledge.

 Modern science has brought new ways of improving survival.
-Technology-driven ultra rich members are adopting these approaches so as to try and extend their lives.
+Technology-driven ultra-rich members are adopting these approaches so as to try and extend their lives.
 What people do not know is that modern science has also brought to light the dark side of trying to extend life.
 It seems that nature is set to deny humans from having it all.
 So will it be eternity or something different?

 There is a long record of failed immortality quests.
 In one of humanity’s oldest tales, the Epic of Gilgamesh, which dates back to the 22nd century BC, the title character follows a quest to attain immortality.
 After going through many problems, he finds a flower on the floor of the ocean which could restore his youth.
 He plucks the flower despite all warnings given to him.
-He eventually looses the flower and dies.
-After him there were many more that tried but failed.
+He eventually loses the flower and dies.
+After him, there were many more that tried but failed.

 Can it be done?